wujj0326/COVID-19_Severity_Prediction/README.md

 It is also located in the COVID folder `covid_sym.csv`.

-`covid_ML_tranforming.xlsx` is for showing the steps of how we transformed the data bu using `Microsoft Excel`
+`covid_ML_tranforming.xlsx` is for showing the steps of how we transformed the data by using `Microsoft Excel`

 ### Prerequisites